Best High Back Booster Seats Reviewed and Compared

 Q: What’s the difference between a high back booster seat and a backless booster seat?

-A: There are two main types of booster seats.
+A: 2 Types of booster car seat exist.
 High back booster seats look more like car seats, but they use the seatbelt from the car that is threaded through the booster.
 The high back booster has a high, cushioned back and padded sides.

 On the other hand, backless booster seats just have the bottom seat area, so they are much smaller and lighter weight.
 The problem is that backless booster seats use the seatbelt from the vehicle too, but because the belt is not threaded through anything, it can hit the wrong places on your child.